logo

 A principle stating that if a dynamic equilibrium is disturbed by changing the conditions, the position of equilibrium shifts to counteract the change.

-A state in a closed system where the rates of the forward and reverse reactions are equal, resulting in constant concentrations of reactants and products.
+A state in a chemical reaction where the rates of the forward and reverse reactions are equal, resulting in constant concentrations of reactants and products.

 A principle stating that if a dynamic equilibrium is disturbed by changing the conditions, the position of equilibrium shifts to counteract the change.